RockefellerArchiveCenter/processing-manual/planning.md

     - Are any specialized supplies needed?
 5. Processing Vitals
     - Conditions of Access
+    - Establishing Archival Context and Structure
+        - What are these records/papers?
+        - Who created them?
+        - What do they mean or represent?
+        - How, or by what process, were they created or maintained?
+(Together?
+Separate?)
+        - Are there any biases, institutional or personal, that might apply to the material?
         - Arrangement
             - Standard – Original order/As received
             - If NOT Standard – Propose an Arrangement
     - Processing Level
 6. Projected Work Time

-This Project Vitals template is also available in the Processing folder on the shared drive.
+This Project Vitals template is also available in the Processing folder of the All Staff SharePoint network.

 ## Supplies